ParaCoToUl/noarr-pipelines/bindings/README.md

 This allows us to accelerate algorithms written in R and python with C++ and CUDA (which then helps us to efficiently utilize both CPU and GPU processing power).

-The binding is performed by the following steps
+The binding is performed by the following steps:

 - Creation of a shared dynamic library from C++ or CUDA code
 - Dynamic load of the library into R or python
 - Call to an exported function (in C++ marked by `extern "C"`, or `extern "C" __declspec(dllexport)` on Windows)

+Follow this [tutorial](tutorial.md) for the tips how to create these bindings to algorithms of your own.

 ## How to build the dynamic library (for both R and python)